-1 • Narratives reviewing significant strategy changes, internal software and/or 2 process changes and CAISO market design changes during the record 3 period.
-4 • A background summary table outlining baseline annual data, including: 5 O Total capacity of the dispatchable (bid in) portfolio 6 O Total dispatchable capacity lost due to planned or forced outages 7 O Total capacity of non-dispatchable (exclusively self-scheduled) 8 portfolio 9 O Total non-dispatchable capacity lost due to planned or forced 10 outages 11 O Total Energy awards (dispatchable and non-dispatchable by 12 resource type and broken down by self-scheduled versus market 13 awards) 14 • Demand Response ("DR") metrics will be provided for dispatchable DR 15 programs with economic triggers including the following: 16 o Capacity Bidding 17 o AC Saver 18 0 Annual Summary of results reporting requirement related to dispatch of 19 DR resources including when all programs were dispatched and an 20 explanation of when DR resources could have been dispatched but were 21 not.
-22 0 Calculation of the number of hours when the utility forecasts that trigger 23 criteria will be reached, as a percentage of hours in which the trigger 24 conditions were reached in the same period.
+- Total Energy awards (dispatchable and non-dispatchable by resource type and broken down by self-scheduled versus market awards) - Demand Response ("DR") metrics will be provided for dispatchable DR programs with economic triggers including the following: - Capacity Bidding - AC Saver - Annual Summary of results reporting requirement related to dispatch of DR resources including when all programs were dispatched and an explanation of when DR resources could have been dispatched but were not. - Calculation of the number of hours when the utility forecasts that trigger criteria will be reached, as a percentage of hours in which the trigger conditions were reached in the same period. - Total energy actually dispatched as a proportion of maximum available energy for each DR program broken down monthly and annually. - Explanation as to why a DR resource was not dispatched despite its maximum availability. - Cost impact on overall resource dispatch of not calling DR programs up to their maximum available amounts when program was forecasted to be triggered. - Consideration of whether the selection of the DR events called minimized overall portfolio cost of dispatching supply resources. - Explanation of SDG&E's opportunity cost methodology and demonstration of its application during the Record Year.

-1 0 Total energy actually dispatched as a proportion of maximum available 2 energy for each DR program broken down monthly and annually.
-3 0 Explanation as to why a DR resource was not dispatched despite its 4 maximum availability.
-5 0 Cost impact on overall resource dispatch of not calling DR programs up to 6 their maximum available amounts when program was forecasted to be 7 triggered.
-8 0 Consideration of whether the selection of the DR events called minimized 9 overall portfolio cost of dispatching supply resources.
-10 0 Explanation of SDG&E's opportunity cost methodology and 11 demonstration of its application during the Record Year.
-12 13 В. &E's LCD Showing is in Accordance With the SDG&E/Cal PA's ment 14 As in last yea r's testimony and in accordance with the Settlement mentioned above, this 15 testimony wil l includ le the following: 16 0 Settlement Provision 1.2: Reasons in Attachment F- Master File Change 17 exceptions for selecting proxy or registered costs.
-See Section VI. of 18 testimony, below, and Attachment F. 19 0 Settlement Provision 1.3: Calculations for determining whether a 20 discretionary self-schedule has a cost impact.
-See Section VI. below and 21 Attachments D and E. See D.18-1 0-006. ЈР-4

-- O Settlement Provision 1.4: Detailed explanation of the unique operating characteristics and parameters related to SDG&E's hydro resource scheduling.
-See Section IV. below and Attachment L. - O Settlement Provision 1.5: Report instances in which the locational marginal price ("LMP") is greater than the bid price but no dispatch was awarded.
+B. SDG&E's LCD Showing is in Accordance With the SDG&E/Cal PA Settlement4

+As in last year's testimony and in accordance with the Settlement mentioned above, this testimony will include the following:

+- Settlement Provision 1.2: Reasons in Attachment F- Master File Change exceptions for selecting proxy or registered costs.
+See Section VI. of testimony, below, and Attachment F. - Settlement Provision 1.3: Calculations for determining whether a discretionary self-schedule has a cost impact.
+See Section VI. below and Attachments D and E. - Settlement Provision 1.4: Detailed explanation of the unique operating characteristics and parameters related to SDG&E's hydro resource scheduling.
+See Section IV. below and Attachment L. - Settlement Provision 1.5: Report instances in which the locational marginal price ("LMP") is greater than the bid price, but no dispatch was awarded.
 See Section VI. below and Attachment C. - Settlement Provision 1.6: Identify in testimony, on a month-to-month basis, which dates the Demand Response Programs were unavailable, and therefore not dispatched, due to a lack of nominations from the aggregators.
 See Section X. below and Attachment H-K.